 Each student will be assigned a date for which they must select a word or phrase from one of the readings, and both: write a short essay analyzing the usage of the word or term in the readings, and offering a critical definition of the term; and lead off the seminar session with a 10-minute informal presentation of the essay, which should spark conversation in class.
 The collective work will form a glossary for the seminar.
 Glossary presentation dates will be determined on the first day of the seminar.
-Presentations should be submitted to the instructor as PDF files by email.
+Presentations should be uploaded to Box by the end of the day for the presentation.

-2. Midterm Essay
+2. Glossary Essays

-For the midterm essay, students will write extended 1,000-word essays on their glossary terms.
+Students will write extended 1,000-word essays on their glossary terms.
 The essay will extend the presentation into a larger consideration of the ways in which the word or phrase interacts with urban design.
-Formats might include critical argument, manifesto or parody.
-A worksheet on the essay assignment will be distributed in the second week of the seminar.
+Essays should be uploaded to Box by the start of class after your presentation.